knabben/chatops/README.md

 ## Production

-This is a POC - **NOTE: DON'T USE THIS IN PRODUCTION**

-Enabling CRDs mgmt and pod/exec is really not a good RBAC permission for a regular user since you can't create granularity for what can be executed from the CRD creation.
+Enabling CRDs mgmt and pod/exec is really not a good RBAC permission for a regular user since you can't create granularity for what can be executed from the CRD creation, even if you ACL things in this app other people using the account can ignore it.